 Navigate among the available settings by rotating the Control Selection Knob (M).
 Press the Control Selection Knob (M) to choose the desired setting.
-The chosen setting will turn yellow with the flashing confirmation symbol \bigcirc and the Confirmation indicator (L) to guide users to activate the setup by pressing the Control Selection Knob (M) again.
+The chosen setting will turn yellow with the flashing confirmation symbol of and the Confirmation indicator (L) to guide users to activate the setup by pressing the Control Selection Knob (M) again.

 Press the Control Selection Knob (M) to activate the setup.
+Or repeat the above steps to continue to set up the other parameters.
 The operator can also press the Cancel button (K) to go back to previous parameters before activation.
+Finally, press the Control Selection Knob (M) to activate the multiple setting setup at once.